buehler/mse-master-thesis/sections/05_implementation.md

 ### Administrate Contracts via Graphical Web Interface

 The GUI application is based on the "Lit"^[<https://lit.dev/>] framework.
 Lit was chosen because it uses native web components to create applications instead of an engine like "React" and "Angular".
-Lit provides better performance and smaller memory footprint than other frameworks.
+Lit provides better performance and a smaller memory footprint than other frameworks.

 Web components are a mix between different technologies to create reusable custom HTML elements.
 They consist of three main technologies ("Custom HTML Elements", "Shadow DOM", and "HTML Templates") to create reusable elements with encapsulated functionality [@mdn:WebComponents].